Bishara Bahbah: Career

-Bahbah returned to Jerusalem in 1983 and, at the outset of his professional career, served from 1983 to 1984 as editor-in-chief of both the Arabic and English editions of Al-Fajr, a newspaper published in East Jerusalem from 1972 to 1993 that was broadly aligned with the Palestine Liberation Organization.
+Bahbah returned to Jerusalem in 1983 and served until 1984 as editor-in-chief of the Arabic and English editions of Al-Fajr, a newspaper published in East Jerusalem from 1972 to 1993 that was broadly aligned with the Palestine Liberation Organization.

 Bahbah later moved back to the United States, working as a visiting associate professor and then adjunct professor of political science at Brigham Young University beginning in 1985.
 In collaboration with Lina Butler, in 1986 he co-authored Israel and Latin America: The Military Connection, which analyzes the background and dynamics of military cooperation between Israel and several Latin American countries.

-Circa 1995, Bahbah taught public policy at Harvard University's Kennedy School, and served as associate director of the university's Institute for Social and Economic Policy in the Middle East.
+In 1995, Bahbah taught public policy at Harvard University's Kennedy School, and served as associate director of the university's Institute for Social and Economic Policy in the Middle East.

 Bahbah was an adjunct professor of investment, finance, and wealth management at Al-Quds and Bethlehem Universities.
 Bahbah has also worked in financial services, including for a Morgan Stanley subsidiary and as a financial adviser in Scottsdale, Arizona.
 In 2009, he published a book for affluent investors titled Wealth Management in Any Market.

-Since 2000, Bahbah was a regular guest columnist for The Arizona Republic.
+Since 2000, Bahbah has been a regular guest columnist for The Arizona Republic.